-This means, an employee cannot seek review of the reasonable duties assigned to them, a change in assignment of duties in the same location and at the same classification, a recruitment or selection decision (with some limited exceptions) and any higher duties or EOI processes or decisions.
+This means an employee cannot seek review of the reasonable duties assigned to them, a change in assignment of duties in the same location and at the same classification, a recruitment or selection decision (with some limited exceptions) and any higher duties or EOI processes or decisions.

 - a reduction in classification

-- a relocation to another place
+- a decision by the employer to relocate a staff member to another place

 - an assignment of duties that the employee cannot reasonably be expected to perform.